INTERVIEW

 Degree Age and Postgraduate Work

-Most institutions require the degree to be completed in the last 10 years (except UWA!), unless postgraduate study has been undertaken in the meantime.
+Most institutions require the degree to be completed in the last 10 years (except UWA), unless postgraduate study has been undertaken in the meantime.
 Where postgraduate study has been undertaken, it depends on the university as to whether or not they use it in the calculation of the GPA.
+In most scenario, the postgraduate study must be completed by the time application is submitted.

 University-Specific Considerations